 Overall construction spends in key infrastructure sectors has gathered further pace, aided by a slew of recent policy reforms.
 Roads would drive majority construction spends while investments in urban infrastructure and railways are expected to grow at a faster pace with the government's increased focus on schemes such as HFA by 2022, Smart cities, AMRUT, Swachh Bharat, Clean Ganga Mission, WSS projects and metro construction in major Indian cities are expected to boost urban infrastructure investment in the years to come.
+India is expected to become the third largest construction market globally by 2022.

-b.
-Logistics:
+B. Logistics: